-- Instruct supervisors to report any complaints of misconduct to a designated company representative, such as a human resources manager, so that the company can try to resolve the claim internally.
+- or identification of CRD and the United States Equal Employment Opportunity Commission as additional avenues for employees to lodge complaints. - Instruct supervisors to report any complaints of misconduct to a designated company representative, such as a human resources manager, so that the company can try to resolve the claim internally.
 Employers with 50 or more employees are required to include this as a topic in mandated sexual harassment prevention training (see 2 CCR 11024). - Indicate that when the employer receives allegations of misconduct, it will conduct a fair, timely, and thorough investigation that provides all parties appropriate due process and reaches reasonable conclusions based on the evidence collected. - Make clear that employees shall not be retaliated against as a result of making a complaint or participating in an investigation. - 4.
-Distribute its harassment, discrimination, and retaliation prevention policy by doing one or more of the following: - Printing the policy and providing a copy to employees with an acknowledgment form for employees to sign and return. - Sending the policy via email with an acknowledgment return form.
-Posting the current version of the policy on a company intranet with a tracking system to ensure all employees have read and - with a tracking system to ensure all employees have read and acknowledged receipt of the policy.Discussing policies upon hire and/or during a new hire orientation. - Using any other method that ensures employees received and understand the policy. - 5.
+Distribute its harassment, discrimination, and retaliation prevention policy by doing one or more of the following: - Printing the policy and providing a copy to employees with an acknowledgment form for employees to sign and return. - Sending the policy via email with an acknowledgment return form. - Posting the current version of the policy on a company intranet with a tracking system to ensure all employees have read and acknowledged receipt of the policy. - Discussing policies upon hire and/or during a new hire orientation. - Using any other method that ensures employees received and understand the policy. - 5.
 If the employer's workforce at any facility or establishment contains ten percent or more of persons who speak a language other than English as their spoken language, that employer shall translate the harassment, discrimination, and retaliation policy into every language spoken by at least ten percent of the workforce. - 6.
-In addition, employers who do business in California and employ 5 or more part-time or full-time employees must provide at least one hour of training regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation, to each non-supervisory employee, and two hours of such training to each supervisory employee.
+In addition, employers who do business in California and employ 5 or more part-time or full-time employees must provide at least one hour of training regarding the prevention of sexual harassment, including harassment based on gender identity, gender expression, and sexual orientation, to each non-supervisory employee; and two hours of such training to each supervisory employee.
 All employees must be trained by January 1, 2023.
-New supervisory employees must be trained within six months of assuming their supervisory position, and new non-supervisory employees must be trained within six months of assuming the retrained once every two years.
+New supervisory employees must be trained within six months of assuming their supervisory position, and new non-supervisory employees must be trained within six months of hire.
+Employees must be retrained once every two years.
 Please see Gov. Code 12950.1 and 2 CCR 11024 for further information.